 Your scientific work is an extension of the work of those who went before you: You build on other people’s work to create your own (paper, journal article, report, presentation, educational materials, etc.).
 But when you use someone else’s work without referencing, you are plagiarizing: You are giving the impression that their work is your own, which is forbidden.
-In the light of the Code of Conduct for Academic Practice, referencing is of utmost importance.
+In the light of the Netherlands Code of Conduct for Research Integrity 2018, referencing is of utmost importance.

 - In-text citations and reference list

 You can reference other people’s texts, images, tables, figures, videos, and so on, and both printed and digital works.
 References have to be recognizable as such and must be modest in size compared to the rest of your work.
 References must clarify or support your message, and may not be used to simply embellish your work.

 Many referencing styles are available, for example the widely used APA style of the American Psychological Association and the Chicago Style.
 The referencing style that you adopt in your work depends on many factors, such as your discipline and institutional guidelines and regulations.
 Scientific journals usually mention their preferred or even mandatory referencing style in their author guidelines.
 Referencing occurs in the body of your work (in-text citations) and in your reference list.

 In-text citations signal readers that you are referring to someone else’s work.
 Whether citations are presented in an author-date style or in a numeric style depends on the referencing style adopted in your work.There are two types of in-text citations: